Q. When is the best time to do the fellowship?

 The project proposal can be directly related to your next/current R01, or it can be related to the trainee’s own R01 by providing preliminary data.
 In either case, the fellowship will pay for the research to be conducted and thus provide a very tangible, financial benefit to you.

 All these opportunities will directly enhance the research program at the home institution.
+Animal cost and research costs are carried by the Foundation and your student/pdoc might have access to equipment that is not available (or very costly) at your home institution.
+Together, this yields considerable financial savings for your laboratory.
 Thus from both the fellows as well as the home laboratories point of view, the Grass Fellowship constitutes a win-win opportunity!

-....Obviously, your trainee will not be physically present in your own laboratory, but s/he is only a Skype call away!
+….Obviously, your trainee will not be physically present in your own laboratory, but s/he is only a Zoom meeting away!

 A. All questions should be directed to the Grass Fellowship Coordinator at the MBL, email@example.com